Key Components of EHR Integration Cost

 Subscription-based pricing can result in higher long-term costs

-While the initial costs are lower, monthly payments can increase drastically as time goes on.
+While the initial cost of implementing EHR in hospitals is lower, monthly payments can increase drastically as time goes on.
 A clinic using a subscription-based service like AdvancedMD may end up paying more over five years than it would for a one-time custom solution.

 Custom EHR solutions